jdiemke/delaunay-triangulator/README.md

 ```bash
 git clone https://github.com/jdiemke/delaunay-triangulator.git
 ```
+This will create a copy of the repository in your current working directory.
 ### How to use
 The code below shows how to use the `DelaunayTriangulator` class in order to triangulate a given set of points:
 ```java